 The man laughed without opening his mouth.
 “For your sake I hope not.”

-Just then another clerk appeared from behind the counter calling, “Mr. Webster?”
+Just then a woman appeared from behind the counter calling, “Mr. Webster?”

-Stepping forward, Paul took the cellophane wrapped bouquet from the young woman’s hands.
+Stepping forward, Paul took the cellophane wrapped bouquet from her hands.
 “Thanks.”

 Turning around, he shot his new acquaintance a tight nod.
 “Good luck.”

 “Same to you.”

 Suddenly dismayed by the thought that he would need it, Paul turned on his heel and walked out into the brisk night.
 It was full dark now and the headlights gleaming off the wet pavement reminded him of his next stop.
 He wondered if Moira would be as surprised to receive the gift as he’d been to buy it.
 But he’d felt as compelled to purchase it as he had been to be with her tonight.
 He’d held up his part of the deal, whatever the deal was.
 The rest was up to her.